gridgain-solutions/ignite-in-k8s/benchmark/README.md

 With the two environments variables, you should be able to run all etcdctl or benchmark commands for either etcd or ignite-etcd.
 But of course you can only have one test configuration active at a time (if you are using the same machines).
 As both etcd and ignite_etcd have to listen on the same port 2379.

 # Example .profile
-Below is an example of the env variables and settings added to the ubuntu .profile file (for the tests ran in GCE):
+Below is an example of all of the env variable settings that should be added to the Ubuntu .profile file (for this benchmark branch project):

 \# Set Java Home and ignite optimized JVM settings
 export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64